 Understanding Discovery's Unusual Options Activity

-Shares of Discovery (NASDAQ:DISCA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $28.61.
+On Monday, shares of Discovery (NASDAQ:DISCA) saw unusual options activity.
+After the option alert, the stock price moved down to $27.96.

 - Trade Type: CALL